 A day to celebrate the beer culture in Sweden

 In 2012, the Swedish Brewers Association (Sveriges Bryggerier) declared a day dedicated to beer and Swedish beer culture.
-The National Beer Day is a yearly event, and is always celebrated on the third Wednesday in July.
-National Beer Day 2016 occurs on July 20.
+The National Beer Day is a yearly event, and is always celebrated on the third Wednesday of July.
+National Beer Day 2018 occurs on the 18th of July.

 On Beer Day, we acknowledge the skill of the brewmasters, articulate our passion for the beverage, and recognize the artisanal aspects of the trade.
 Many breweries are open to the public, and tours, tastings and other events are arranged.
 The events are usually very popular and well-attended; many appreciate the chance to get a behind-the-scenes look at the brewing process.
 Some breweries take the opportunity to showcase brand new brews.